Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 In the above we use the `_newAsset` function exposed by the [`AssetManager`](../oss/setup_helpers.md#assetmanager) to deploy a new asset which we can fetch using the `_getAsset()` function.

+We introduced the `AssetManager` and `ActorManager` in V2 of Create Chimera App because the majority of setups will require multiple addresses to perform calls and use tokens in some way.
+Since our framework implicitly overrides the system of using different senders via the fuzzer, the `ActorManager` allows us to replicate the normal behavior of having multiple senders using the `asActor` modifier.
+Similarly, tracking deployed tokens for checking properties or clamping previously required implementing unique configurations in the `Setup` contract, so we've abstracted this into the `AssetManager` to standardize the process and prevent needing to reimplement it each time.

 ## Market Creation and Handler Implementation

 Now to continue the fixes to our setup we'll need to register a market in the `Morpho` contract which we can do by adding the following to our setup: